top of page

 Magic Wand DPN Stitch Keeper

-Exterior length: length of DPNs – item shown is 15cm (6”)
+Exterior length: length of DPNs – item shown is 15cm /6” but instructions are given to adjust for any size.

 Working method

-The black section is worked flat while the white ends are worked in closed rounds, reversing the work each round to maintain a consistent appearance with the black section.
+The white ends are worked in closed rounds, turning the work each round to maintain a consistent appearance with the black section which is worked flat.

 Crochet magic wand covering a set of DPNs with a cream sock in progress visible to one side